Prasanthreddy4a5/Kubernetes-Zero-to-Hero/README.md

 # Kubernetes-Zero-to-Hero

 This is a repo created for exploring Kubernetes.

-Creating this repo with an intent to make Kubernetes easy for begineers.
+Creating this repo with an intent to make Kubernetes easy for beginers.
 This is a work-in-progress repo.

 Kubernetes Installation Using KOPS on EC2
 Create an EC2 instance or use your personal laptop.